 Thailand is incredibly diverse – the mountainous jungle up north is populated by numerous minority tribal groups and has stunning national parks, while tropical islands in the south have some of the world’s best beaches and diving spots.
 It is wonderful to contrast the mega-city bustle and excitement of Bangkok with relaxed and friendly provincial towns and villages.
 Traveling with us you’ll have the chance to taste a less-touristy slice of the country and uncover the true essence of Thailand.

-We start this journey through Thailand by exploring some of the most stunning beaches in the world in Phuket and Krabi, before heading up north to volunteer at an elephant sanctuary and learn about mindfulness in a yoga and meditation retreat.
+This gap year journey takes you through Thailand by exploring some of the most stunning beaches in the world in Phuket and Krabi, heading on to volunteer at an elephant sanctuary, get hands-on in an environmental project, and learn about mindfulness in a yoga and meditation retreat.
 Immerse yourself in local communities; discover Thailand’s fascinating cities and culture; explore the incredible jungle, islands, and beaches; gain skills with lessons in Buddhist meditation, Thai cooking, scuba diving, rafting and rock climbing.
 Join us on a journey to the heart of Thailand for a life-changing gap year program abroad!

 This gap semester program is perfect for high school graduates, college students and graduates, and gap year students, ideally 17 to 22 years old.
 Optional transferable academic credit is available to all participants.